kmadof/kmadof.github.io/_posts/2020-05-05-Cross-stage-variables.md

 > These features will roll out over the next two to three weeks.

 But it will be soon.
 I hope that this will simplify your builds and your lifes :)

+As always you will find this code on my [github](https://github.com/kmadof/devops-manual/tree/master/cross-stage-variables).